What is a NFT?

 Fungible v.s.
 Non-Fungible

 NFT stands for ‘Non-Fungible Token’.
-Fungibility is relatively easy to understand.
+So what is the meaning of a NFT?
+The Fungibility-part is relatively easy to understand.
 It means that two or more things are interchangeable.
 For example think of a cash banknote of 10 euro.
 It does not manner which one you receive or pay with: all notes are the same.
 They are fungible.

 Items that are non-fungible on the other hand, have unique properties that make them different from another one in the same class.
 For example collector card X is different in both the way they look and possibly value than collector card Y. Or think about paintings, concert tickets et cetera.
 Two paintings are indeed both paintings, but are different in the way they are painted, by who, with a different technique and may differ in value when you sell them.
 Just as front-row tickets and back-row tickets for a concert are both tickets, but the former is generally more valuable.